ReallyAbdullah/Semantic-Image-Data-Clustering-using-VGG-19/README.md

 In this notebook, we will:

+1. Flatten the Image and apply PCA to reduce the dimentionality of the image vector.
-1. Use the VGG-19 model pre-trained on ImageNet to extract feature vectors from a dataset of images.
+2. Use the VGG-19 model pre-trained on ImageNet to extract feature vectors from a dataset of image vectors.
-2. Apply a clustering algorithm (e.g., K-means) to cluster the feature vectors.
+3. Apply a clustering algorithm K-means to cluster the feature vectors.
-3. Visualize the results to understand the image clusters.
+4. Visualize the results to understand the image clusters.

 ## Requirements